m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 The idea of the version of Snake you will code is simple to describe.
- - A snake moves around the screen and grows when it eats an apple.
+ - A snake moves around the screen and grows whenever it eats an apple.
  - The snake is not allowed to hit the walls or eat itself;
    doing so leads to "GAME OVER".
  - The goal is to direct the snake around the playing area